• Skip to primary navigation

 But drying food is a great way to preserve it for a long time.

-Snitz Pie Recipe
+How to Make Snitz Pie

 To make this Apple Schnitz pie (or Apple Snitz Pie, however you want to spell it), soak the dried apples in the water for several hours.
 I soaked mine overnight.